pnkfelix/presentations/qcon-london2016/src/a01_opening.md

 >- > "Our mission is to ensure the Internet is a global public resource, open and accessible to all.
 An Internet that truly puts people first, where individuals can shape their own experience and are empowered, safe and independent."

+>- "accessible to all"

+## Where is Rust now?

+ * 1.0 release back in May 2015

+ * Rolling release cycle (up to Rust 1.7 as of March 2nd 2016)

+ * Awesome developer community

 ## Talk plan

 >- "Why Rust" Demonstration